andy-m64/aml-blood-glucose-project/README.md

 The code represents a collaborative effort of the team consisting of: Andy Ma, Carissa Ing, Sarah Dominguez, Siboney Cardoso, and Utkarsh Garg.

+To Prof. Ghosh and the TA team, thank you for teaching us a great deal about machine/deep learning over the semester!